Electronic Signature Solution to eSign Online. ISO 27001 Certified.

 How QuickSigner solves it:

-• ISO/IEC 27001:2022 certification — the international standard for information security management systems.
-This is not a marketing badge; it’s an audited certification covering risk assessment, access controls, encryption, incident response, and continuous improvement.
+• ISO/IEC 27001:2022 certification.
+The international standard for information security management systems.
+This is not a marketing badge; an audit covers risk assessment, access controls, encryption, incident response, and continuous improvement.

-• PAdES Advanced Electronic Signatures — cryptographic integrity embedded in every signed PDF.
+• PAdES Advanced Electronic Signatures.
+Cryptographic integrity sits inside every signed PDF.

-• Adobe-certified signatures that validate automatically in Adobe Acrobat Reader.
+• Adobe-certified signatures.
+They validate automatically in Adobe Acrobat Reader.

-• Full audit trail with timestamps, IP addresses, and signer authentication events on every document.
+• Full audit trail.
+Every document logs timestamps, IP addresses, and signer authentication events.

 • Two-factor authentication and configurable identity verification for high-risk documents.

-• Encrypted transmission and storage with traceable document history.
+• Encrypted transmission and storage with a traceable document history.

 What Makes an eSignature Tool Actually Good in 2026?
 A Practical Checklist

-If you’re evaluating any eSignature tool — QuickSigner included — these are the questions worth asking.
+If you are evaluating any eSignature tool — QuickSigner included — these are the questions worth asking.
 Score honestly.

 CriterionWhat to look for

-Legal validityCompliance with eIDAS (EU/UK), ESIGN Act (US), and UETA.
-Explicit references on the website, not vague claims.
+Legal validityCompliance with eIDAS (EU/UK), the ESIGN Act (US), and UETA — stated explicitly on the website, not as vague claims.

-Technical standardPAdES for PDF signatures.
-Embedded certificates and validation data.
+Technical standardPAdES for PDF signatures, with embedded certificates and validation data.

-Pricing transparencyFlat per-user rates published openly.
-No “contact sales for pricing” on basic tiers.
+Pricing transparencyFlat per-user rates published openly, with no “contact sales” wall on basic tiers.

-No punitive limitsCorrections, re-sends, and minor edits don’t consume your allowance.
+No punitive limitsCorrections, re-sends, and minor edits that don’t consume your allowance.

-Audit trailEvery signing event logged with timestamp, IP, and authentication method.
+Audit trailEvery signing event logged with a timestamp, IP address, and authentication method.

-API accessPublic REST API with documentation, included in standard plans rather than locked behind enterprise tiers.
+API accessA public REST API with documentation, included in standard plans rather than locked behind enterprise tiers.

-Recipient experienceEmail delivery, no software install for signers, mobile-friendly signing.
+Recipient experienceReliable email delivery, no software install for signers, and mobile-friendly signing.

-SupportResponsive humans, not just chatbots.
-Direct access to the team for technical questions.
+SupportResponsive humans, not just chatbots, with direct access to the team for technical questions.

-QuickSigner meets every line on this checklist — by design, because the platform was built in response to the gaps in the platforms above.
+QuickSigner meets every line on this checklist by design, because the gaps in the platforms above are exactly what it was built to close.

 Why ISO/IEC 27001:2022 Certification Actually Matters

 ISO 27001 is not a marketing badge.
 It is the international standard for an Information Security Management System (ISMS), audited by an accredited third party.
-To hold the certification, an organization must demonstrate:
+To hold the certification, an organization must demonstrate the following:

 • A documented information security policy.